statlink/CompositionalData/CompositionalData.md

 -   `r pkg("FLORAL")`: Log-ratio lasso regression for continuous, binary, and survival outcomes with compositional features by [Fei et al. (2023)](https://doi.org/10.1101/2023.05.02.538599).

 -   `r pkg("ocomposition")`: Regression model where the response variable is a rank-indexed compositional vector (non-negative values that sum up to one and are ordered from the largest to the smallest).
 Parameters are estimated in the Bayesian framework using MCMC methods.
-The relevant paper is [Rozenas and  Alvarez (2012)](https://doi.org/10.1093/pan/mpr041)
+The relevant paper is [Rozenas and  Alvarez (2012)](https://doi.org/10.1093/pan/mpr041).
+See also the CTV view("Bayesian") for more packages dedicated to Bayesian statistics.

 -   `r pkg("zoid")`: Fits Dirichlet regression and zero-and-one inflated Dirichlet regression with Bayesian methods implemented in Stan.
 These models are sometimes referred to as trinomial mixture models; covariates and overdispersion can optionally be included.
+See also the CTV view("Bayesian") for more packages dedicated to Bayesian statistics.

 ### Bioiformatics/ecology related packages